utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/using-a-mock-server.md

 <img alt="Making a call to a mock server" src="https://assets.postman.com/postman-docs/mock-view-scenarios-v9-19.jpg"/>

 When you make a call, the mock server returns a response based on the scenario that best matches the request.
 For example, under the `/users` endpoint stub, you can have two different scenarios, `/users?id=123` and `/users?id=456`.
-If you send a request to `http://<mock-server-url>/users?id=123`, the mock server returns the response defined in the `/users?id=123` scenario.
+If you send a request to `https://<mock-server-url>/users?id=123`, the mock server returns the response defined in the `/users?id=123` scenario.
 Learn more about [how mock servers match scenarios](/docs/designing-and-developing-your-api/mocking-data/matching-algorithm/).

 ### Mock server usage limits

-Your [Postman plan](https://www.postman.com/pricing/) gives you a limited number of free mock server calls per month.
+Your [Postman plan](https://www.postman.com/pricing/) gives you a limited number of mock server calls per month.
 View your [Postman billing dashboard](https://go.postman.co/usage) to view your usage or purchase more blocks of mock server calls.

 ### Storing the mock server URL in a variable